KDE/digikam-doc/image_editor/colors_tools.rst

     The Image Editor Tool Correcting Colors

 .. _color_mixer:

 Channel Mixer
 -------------

-The digiKam image Channel Mixer is a tool to remix the color channels to improve or modify the photograph color shades.
+The digiKam **Channel Mixer** tool allows you to remix the color channels to improve or modify the color tonality within a photograph.

-The Channel Mixer is an another sophisticated tool to refine the images' tonality.
-Start it from the :menuselection:`Color --> Channel Mixer` Image Editor menu.

 .. figure:: images/editor_channel_mixer.webp
     :alt: